carlodelpizzo/C4IconSwapper/README.md

 In addition to swapping icons, the program modifies the driver xml (driver manufacturer, creator, and version are customizable).
-There is no option to prevent xml modification, but the exported driver will have a .bak file of the old driver.xml if you want to restore it manually (must have 'include backup files' selected).
+There is no option to prevent xml modification, but the exported driver will have a .bak file of the original driver.xml if you want to restore it manually (must have 'include backup files' selected).

 It can add/remove driver connections (such as HDMI IN/OUT), and has drag-and-drop support for .c4z files and image files/folders (Windows version only).